nguyentungg/todolist-nodejs-ejs/README.md

 # todolist-nodejs-ejs
-The Todo project make by NodeJS, Express, EJS
+The Todo project make by Javascript, NodeJS, Express, EJS